-\textbf{Quantitative Evaluation.} As part-specific generation is fine-grained we perform both automatic and user-study evaluation.
+\textbf{Quantitative Evaluation.} As the part-specific generation is fine-grained, we perform the both automatic and user-study evaluations.
 We performed a user study by inviting 50 participants (28 responded with a full survey).
-We evaluate the model by asking questions and evaluating metrics on three orthogonal aspects i.e., a) \textbf{Localization} of part generation in comparison to the base image (through LPIPS~\cite{zhang2018unreasonable}), b) \textbf{Text-Consistency} of generated parts by measuring CLIP similarity of the part detailed text prompt with the generated image and c) ) \textbf{Aesthetic Quality} of the generated image through LAION-5B~\cite{schuhmann2022laion} CLIP Aesthetic scorer.
+We evaluate the model by asking questions and evaluating metrics on three orthogonal aspects i.e., a) \textbf{Localization} of part generation in comparison to the base image (through LPIPS~\cite{zhang2018unreasonable}), b) \textbf{Text-Consistency} of generated parts by measuring CLIP similarity of the part detailed text prompt with the generated image and c) \textbf{Aesthetic Quality} of the generated image through LAION-5B~\cite{schuhmann2022laion} CLIP Aesthetic scorer.
 In total, we collect about 3.5k opinions.
-In Fig.~\ref{fig:user-eval}, we summarize the results in which we observe that PartCraft is significantly preferred over the other baselines in terms of localized and consistent Part Generation.
-The automated evaluation results are provided in the table below which also follow a similar trend as in the user-study, demonstrating effectiveness of PartCraft in localized part generation, while ensuring aesthetics score is similar to that of base model.
+In Fig.~\ref{fig:user-eval}, we summarize the results in which we observe that PartComposer is significantly preferred over the other baselines in terms of localized and consistent Part Generation.
+The automated evaluation results are provided in the table below, which also follow a similar trend as in the user study, demonstrating the effectiveness of PartComposer in a localized part generation while ensuring the aesthetics score is similar to that of the base model.